 The best entry into this new reading would be to consider the first thing I noted above: the diatribes.
 These signal that Paul is opposing a viewpoint, and possibly someone behind that viewpoint.
 That latter possibility is made more plausible by the following facts:

-- Moreover, it has often been remarked that Romans 1–4, Galatians, and Philippians 3:2–4:3 make very similar arguments about justification, faith, works of the Law, Abraham, etc. However, this also makes it more plausible that Romans, just as Galatians, was written in a (very) polemical context.
+- Moreover, it has often been remarked that Romans 1–4, Galatians, and Philippians 3:2–4:3 make very similar arguments about justification, faith, circumcision, the Law, etc. However, this also makes it more plausible that Romans, just as Galatians and Philippians, was written in a (very) polemical context.
 As with Galatians, this would provide a good contingent explanation of Paul’s argument.
 The common reasons provided for the writing of Romans (Paul wants to raise support for the collection for Jerusalem, and he wants to systematically expound his gospel for a new audience) simply fall short.
-The support for the collection could not be the only reason to write such a long letter, and the whole category of ‘systematic’ is quite problematic.
+The collection is a valid reason, but could not be the only reason to write such a long letter.
+Moreover, the whole category of ‘systematic’ is quite problematic.
 Arguably, some parts in Paul, especially Romans 5–8 and Ephesians 1–3, could be regarded as Paul’s ‘coherent’ views.
 However, if you read all parts of the letter in the same way — i.e., Rom 1–4, 5–8, 9–11 — , you end up with an incoherent Paul.
 They cannot all reflect pure Pauline exposition.
 It’s more likely that some parts — in this case, Rom 1–4 — reflects a polemical rhetorical strategy, attacking the ‘coherence’ of the gospel of opponents.

 Step 2: Diatribes in 2:1–5 and 17–29

 So, it is a safe conclusion (which many interpreters make) that Paul is addressing the same person in these two diatribes.
-Now we can expand the portrait of who Paul’s conversation partner precisely is:
+Now we can expand the portrait of who Paul’s conversation partner precisely is in Romans 2:

-3. He teaches Torah (so we can expect him to quote Torah) to the ‘foolish’ Gentiles, on which he looks down (2:19–22).
+6. He teaches Torah (so we can expect him to quote Torah) to the ‘foolish’ Gentiles, on which he looks down (2:19–22).
+He is likely learned.